renyitan/sorting-visualiser/src/app/README.md

 }
 ```
 4. Once the sorting process is complete, we would have captured all the procedures needed for the sorting process.
-5. This `procedures` array is then passed into our `VisualiserEngine` which is produces the animation.
+5. This `procedures` array is then passed into our `VisualiserEngine` which produces the animation.

 ## 3. Visualiser Engine